 Desynchronization procedure - Pseudo-units that are operating in combined cycle mode will have their decommitment notification issued to the associated combustion turbine unit when the pre-dispatch process schedules the pseudo-unit below minimum loading point in the following hour.
-The steam turbine unit will only receive a decommitment notification when the last associated pseudo-unit operating in combined cycle mode is scheduled below minimum loading point in the following hour.
-The process for acknowledging the decommitment notification for each respective physical unit, follows the process outlined in section 4.2.2.2.
+The steam turbine unit will only receive a decommitment notification when the last associated pseudo-unit operating in combined cycle mode is scheduled below minimum loading point in the following the decommitment notification for each respective physical unit, follows the process outlined in section 4.2.2.2.